fieldtrip/website/faq/should_I_rereference_prior_to_or_after_ica_for_artifact_removal.md

 ## Code

 In the following, the code used to generate above images is provided.
-The example datadet used in this example can be downloaded *here*.
+The example data set used in this example can be downloaded [here.](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/example/rereference/)

 ```
 load data_selectedTrial % load data